apache/parquet-format/LogicalTypes.md

 }
 ```

-Some existing data does not include the inner element layer.
-For
+Some existing data does not include the inner element layer, meaning that
+`LIST` annotates a 2-level structure.
+In contrast to 3-level structure, The
+repetition of the outer level `LIST`-annotated 2-level structure can be
-backward-compatibility, the type of elements in `LIST`-annotated structures
+`optional`, `required`, or `required`.
+For backward-compatibility, the type of
-should always be determined by the following rules:
+elements in `LIST`-annotated structures should always be determined by the
+following rules:

 1. If the repeated field is not a group, then its type is the element type and
    elements are required.
+In this case, `LIST` annotates a 2-level structure.
 2. If the repeated field is a group with multiple fields, then its type is the
    element type and elements are required.
-In this case, the element type is
+In this case, `LIST` annotates a
-   a Struct type with multiple fields.
+   2-level structure and the element type is a Struct type with multiple fields.
-3. If the repeated field is a group (without annotation) with one `required` or
+3. If the repeated field is a group (not `LIST`-annotated) with one `required`
-   `optional` field, and is named either `array` or uses the `LIST`-annotated
+   or `optional` field, and is named either `array` or uses the `LIST`-annotated
    group's name with `_tuple` appended, then the repeated type (a single-field
    Struct type) is the element type and elements are required.
+This is a special
+   case of 3-level structure where the names are respected.
 4. Otherwise, the repeated field's type is the element type with the repeated
    field's repetition.
+In this case, `LIST` annotates a 2-level structure.
+Note
+   that the repeated field cannot be a 3-level LIST whose repetition must be
+   `required` or `optional`.

 Examples that can be interpreted using these rules:

 ```
-// List<Integer> (nullable list, non-null elements)
+// Rule 1: List<Integer> (nullable list, non-null elements)
 optional group my_list (LIST) {
   repeated int32 element;
 }

-// List<Struct<String, Integer>> (nullable list, non-null elements) optional group my_list (LIST) {
+// Rule 2: List<Struct<String, Integer>> (nullable list, non-null elements)
+optional group my_list (LIST) {
   repeated group element {
     required binary str (STRING);